 How to stop scratching:

-Other ways to prevent scratching include:
+Other ways to deter scratching:

-Fill a plastic bottle with water and use when your cat starts scratching the furniture, this may work but it may just stop your cat scratching when you are around.
+- Fill a plastic bottle with water and use when your cat starts scratching the furniture, this may work but it may just stop your cat scratching when you are around.

-If you see your cat making a beeline for a favourite piece of furniture to scratch on, gently pick up the cat and move it over to the scratching post.
-If the cat uses it give him plenty of praise.
+- If you see your cat making a beeline for a favourite piece of furniture to scratch on, gently pick up the cat and move it over to the scratching post.
+If the cat uses it, give him plenty of praise.
 Cats respond far better to positive rather than negative reinforcement from their owners.

-Never physically punish a cat when you catch it scratching inappropriately.
+- Never physically punish a cat when you catch it scratching inappropriately.
 Physical punishment serves no purpose and more often than not has a negative effect on how your cat perceives you.
 A firm “no” and a spray with the water spray are more effective than smacking your cat.

 With time and patience, you will be able to re-train your cat to use a more appropriate object than your furniture.
 Good luck!